fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-campaign.md

 If your company doesn't have a privacy statement or terms and conditions related to SMS messaging, you can use a Microsoft-provided template, completed with your company's information.
 For the template, see [SMS privacy statement and terms and conditions template](sms-privacy-terms-template.md).

-If your campaign is rejected, be prepared to supply this information to Microsoft's Telephone Number Services team through the [Phone Number Service Center](https://pstnsd.powerappsportals.com).
+> [!Note}
+> If the Campaign Registry rejects your campaign submission, a case is automatically opened on your behalf with Microsoft's Telephone Number Services - Service Desk.
+You can view your case by navigating to the [Phone Number Service Center](https://pstnsd.powerappsportals.com), and navigating to the tab for **My Company Cases**.
+Open the case, and you can interact with the Telephone Number Services - Service Desk team about the details and status of the case.

 ### Opt-out messaging